Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Abstract

 \section{Abstract}

 The presence of a large number of bots in Online Social Networks (OSN) leads to undesirable social effects.
-Graph neural networks (GNNs) have achieved state-of-the-art performance in bot detection since they can effectively utilize user interaction.
-In most scenarios, the distribution of bots and humans is imbalanced, resulting in under-represent minority class samples and sub-optimal performance.
-However, previous GNN-based methods for bot detection seldom consider the impact of class-imbalanced issues.
-In this paper, we propose an over-sampling strategy for GNN (OS-GNN) that can mitigate the effect of class imbalance in bot detection.
-Compared with previous over-sampling methods for GNNs, OS-GNN does not call for edge synthesis, eliminating the noise inevitably introduced during the edge construction.
-Specifically, node features are first mapped to a feature space through neighborhood aggregation and then generated samples for the minority class in the feature space.
-Finally, the augmented features are fed into GNNs to train the classifiers.
+Graph neural networks (GNNs) are effective in detecting bots as they utilize user interactions.
+However, class-imbalanced issues can affect bot detection performance.
+To address this, we propose an over-sampling strategy for GNNs (OS-GNN) that generates samples for the minority class without edge synthesis.
+First, node features are mapped to a feature space through neighborhood aggregation.
+Then, we generate samples for the minority class in the feature space.
+Finally, the augmented features are used to train the classifiers.
 This framework is general and can be easily extended into different GNN architectures.
 The proposed framework is evaluated using three real-world bot detection benchmark datasets, and it consistently exhibits superiority over the baselines.